weigo495959/what-s-new-/README.md

  what's is weigo

- is a collection of free creative & innovative computer software projects which can be used as as next-gen computing Platform
+ is a collection of free creative & enjoyable innovative computer software projects which can be used as as next-gen computing Platform

  the name Weigo is an acronym for 'W''i'dg'e' t of tools for creators to 'g' 'o' enjoy with it
                                    |  ^------v                            |   |